 Martin-Benito, D., N. Pederson, M. McDonald, B. Buckley, P. Krusic, K. Anchukaitis, R. D'Arrigo, L. Andreu-Hayles, and E. Cook.
 Accepted with minor revision.
 Dendrochronological dating of the World Trade Center ship, Lower Manhattan, New York City.
 Tree Ring Research

 Leland, C., N. Pederson, A. Hessl, B. Nachin, N. Davi, R. D. D'Arrigo, and G. Jacoby.
-Accepted.
+2013.
 A hydroclimatic regionalization of central Mongolia as inferred from tree rings.
 Dendrochronologia.
 Student paper

 Druckenbrod, D.L., N. Pederson, J. Rentch, and E.R.
 Cook.
 2013.
 A comparison of times series approaches for dendroecological reconstructions of past canopy disturbance events.
 Forest Ecology and Management 302: 23-33.

 Poulter, B., N. Pederson, H. Liu, Z. Zhu, R. D'Arrigo, P. Ciais, N. Davi, D. Frank, C. Leland, R. Myneni, S. Piao, and T Wang.
 2013.
 Recent trends in Inner Asian forest dynamics to temperature and precipitation indicate high sensitivity to climate change.
 Agricultural and Forest Meteorology DOI: 10.1016/j.agrformet.2012.12.006

 Devineni, N., U. Lall, N. Pederson, and E.R.
 Cook.
 2013.
 Delaware River Streamflow Reconstruction using Tree Rings: Exploration of Hierarchical Bayesian Regression.
 Journal of Climate DOI 10.1175/JCLI-D-11-00675.1